What is a Triple Net Lease?

 For tenants, Triple Net Leases provide an opportunity to have more control and responsibility over the property they occupy.
 With greater accountability comes the ability to customize and maintain the property to meet specific business needs.
 Tenants may also benefit from the potential tax advantages associated with assuming property tax obligations and be able to negotiate lower base rent due to the additional financial responsibilities.

-In summary, a Triple Net Lease is a lease agreement in which the tenant agrees to pay property taxes, insurance premiums, and maintenance costs, in addition to the base rent.
+Before signing a triple net lease, tenants should model the full cost exposure including property tax escalations, insurance requirements, and maintenance obligations, and review the lease with legal counsel to confirm the scope of their financial responsibilities.
 This type of lease shifts financial responsibilities from the landlord to the tenant, offering advantages for both parties.
 Landlords enjoy predictable cash flow and potential property value preservation, while tenants have more control over the property and potential tax benefits.

 If you are considering entering into a Triple Net Lease or any lease agreement, it is crucial to seek legal advice to ensure you understand your rights and obligations fully.
 Each lease agreement is unique, and working with experts in the field will help you navigate the complexities of the agreement and protect your interests.